TassianaMilka/Course/Alura/Programa ONE/Desenvolvimento Pessoal T7 - ONE / Aprender a aprender: técnicas para seu autodesenvolvimento/README.md

 # English

-# Learning to learn: techniques for your self-development.
+# Learning to learn: techniques for your self-development

 # Questions